What is the auto-enrolment pension scheme?

 If you have an occupational pension scheme (in other words a pension provided by your employer/company) your pension will work a bit differently.

 Most company pension schemes also match an employee’s contributions up to a certain limit - 5% is average but it can be up to 10% in some cases.
-So potentially more generous.
+So potentially more generous than auto-enrolment, especially for the next 10 years.

 Also, while the Government doesn’t contribute to the pension per se, you pay no income tax on any contributions that you make up to a certain limit.

 However, if you earn under €42,000 as a single person and therefore only pay tax at 20%, this is the equivalent of the Government giving you €20 back for every €100 that you save.
-So less generous.
+So less generous than the auto-enrolment scheme.

-In other words, for many people, particularly those earning over €42,000 a year, it’ll be better to save into an occupational pension offered by their employer.
+In other words, for many people, particularly those earning over €42,000 a year, it’ll be better to save into an occupational pension if one is offered by their employer.

 However, the new auto-enrolment scheme is aimed at workers in lower-paid jobs where until now pension coverage has been lacking or non-existent.